-Established in 2006 through a generous gift of Jeanne and Will M. Caldwell to the College of LSA, this prize is awarded each year to first- and second-year students of the Lloyd Hall Scholars Program.
-The prize is divided into the following categories:
+Established in 2006 through a generous gift of Jeanne and Will M. Caldwell to the College of LSA, these prizes are awarded each year to first- and second-year students of the Lloyd Hall Scholars Program.
+The competition is divided into the following categories:

 - Original work; Students will recite their own poems.